Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging

-Our work also has implications for the formation environment of RBH-1.
-One possibility is that the progenitor binary of RBH-1 could be in nuclear star clusters, but coherent gas accretion (needed for large progenitor spins) is unlikely in such environment.
-Formation in a gas disk is suited better for large spins~\cite{Lousto:2017uav,Lousto:2012su,Zlochower:2015wga,Schnittman:2015eaa,Gerosa:2015xya,ColemanMiller:2013jrk,Blecha:2010dq}.
-In this case, a jet could form before the binary merges, potentially leaving fossil AGN signatures in the host galaxy~\cite{deSimone:2025cqg,2024MNRAS.52711233K}.
-The pre-merger AGN jets would be pointed along the spins of the progenitor BHs and the jets would precess along with the binary and can produce curved radio lobes (similar to 3C 75~\cite{1985ApJ...294L..85O} and NGC 326~\cite{Murgia:2000tn}).
-However, such features would decay on a $\sim 70$ Myr timescale associated with the runaway SMBH, consistent with the Very Large Array (VLA) and Chandra non-detections.
-The host galaxy also shows a disturbed optical morphology which can be a result of a galaxy merger or fossil AGN activity \cite{vanDokkum:2023wed}.
-AGN outflow signatures typically last longer than those from the jet; one could therefore look for extended bulk motions in gas and stellar kinematics from JWST/NIRSpec IFU or VLT-MUSE observations for the host galaxy.
-We find, however, that the recoil speed alone cannot constrain the jet direction relative to the recoil (and therefore to the total angular momentum of the progenitor SMBH binary).
-Further details are provided in the supplemental material.
+One possibility is that the progenitor binary resided in a nuclear star cluster, but sustained gas accretion capable of producing the large inferred SMBH spins is less likely in such systems.
+Formation within a gaseous disk is more naturally associated with large SMBH spins and gas-driven inspiral~\cite{Lousto:2017uav,Lousto:2012su,Zlochower:2015wga,Schnittman:2015eaa,Gerosa:2015xya,ColemanMiller:2013jrk,Blecha:2010dq}.
+Such environments could also produce pre-merger active galactic nucleus (AGN) activity and fossil signatures in the host galaxy~\cite{deSimone:2025cqg,2024MNRAS.52711233K}.
+In particular, precessing AGN jets associated with the progenitor SMBH binary could generate disturbed radio morphology or curved radio lobes prior to merger~\cite{1985ApJ...294L..85O,Murgia:2000tn}.
+Such features are expected to fade on the $\sim 70$ Myr timescale associated with RBH-1, consistent with current Very Large Array (VLA) and \textit{Chandra} non-detections.
+The host galaxy also shows disturbed optical morphology, potentially consistent with either a recent galaxy merger or fossil AGN activity~\cite{vanDokkum:2023wed}.
+Because AGN outflow signatures may persist longer than jets, future JWST/NIRSpec IFU or VLT-MUSE observations could search for extended gas and stellar bulk motions.
+The recoil velocity alone, however, cannot constrain the jet direction relative to the recoil direction or the total angular momentum of the progenitor SMBH binary (Supplemental Material).

-If there is population of similar precessing BH mergers in gaseous environments, they can be interesting multi-messenger sources for the planned LISA mission~\cite{LISA:2022yao}.
-For reference, the signal-to-noise ratio (SNR) in LISA of the merger producing RBH-1 would have been $\sim 2000$ using our maximum likelihood values, along with $M_\mathrm{SMBH}\sim 2\times 10^7 M_\odot$ obtained from scaling relation with the bulge mass of the host galaxy \cite{vanDokkum:2025bah}.
+If there is a population of similar precessing SMBH mergers in gaseous environments, they could be interesting multi-messenger sources for the planned LISA mission~\cite{LISA:2022yao}.
+For reference, the merger producing RBH-1 would have yielded a characteristic LISA signal-to-noise ratio (SNR) of order $\sim 10^3$ using our maximum-likelihood parameters and $M_\mathrm{SMBH}\sim 2\times10^7,M_\odot$ inferred from the host-galaxy scaling relation~\cite{vanDokkum:2025bah}.
+More details are in the Supplemental Material.